Thank you for your patience as we rebuild our website! 2020-2024

 Spotlight

-A fascinating and rare image of a party or similar celebration of mostly African-American CBIers.
-While the numerous shoulder insignia leave no question that these are CBI veterans (see blow-up below), the location, time, and event, is a mystery--although it is presumably in India, where many African American CBIers where stationed in WWII, working at the docks, in road construction, or as drivers on the various roads into China.
-On...
+A fascinating and rare image of a party or similar celebration of mostly African-American CBIers at the American Red Cross club in Calcutta.
+While the numerous shoulder insignia leave no question that these are CBI veterans (see blow-up below), the time of the event is a mystery.
+Many African American CBIers where stationed in WWII, working at the docks, in road construction, or as drivers on the various roads into...

 Location Tags